-- comments about a person's private life or the way they look - sexually suggestive behaviour, such as leering or staring - brushing up against someone, touching, fondling or hugging - sexually suggestive comments or jokes - displaying offensive screen savers, photos, calendars or objects - repeated unwanted requests to go out - requests for sex - sexually explicit posts on social networking sites - insults or taunts of a sexual nature - intrusive questions or statements about a person's private life - sending sexually explicit emails or text messages - inappropriate advances on social networking sites - accessing sexually explicit internet sites - behaviour that may also be considered to be an offence under criminal law, such as physical assault, indecent exposure, sexual assault, stalking or obscene communications.
+- comments about a person's private life or the way they look • - sexually suggestive behaviour, such as leering or staring • - brushing up against someone, touching, fondling or hugging • - • - displaying offensive screen savers, photos, calendars or object. • - • - requests for sex • - sexually explicit posts on social networking sit • - insults or taunts of a sexual nature • - intrusive questions or statements about on's private life • - sending sexually explicit emails or te messages • - inappropriate advances on social networking sites • - accessing sexually explicit internet sites • - considered to be an offence under criminal law, such as physical assault, behaviour that may a • indecent exposure, sexual assault, stalking or obscene communications.